Metal Detecting Old Homesteads

 - The beginnings of driveways of old homesteads.
 The mailbox likely stood there and people used to be able to pay for postage by putting coins into it.

 - Around and under the steps that led to the old homesteads front door.
-When someone reached into their pocket for keys to unlock the door, they may have dropped coins without realizing it.
+When someone reached into their pocket for keys to unlock the door, they may have dropped coins or jewelry without realizing it.

 - Areas where you find pieces of old red brick or ceramics may have been a homestead.